tlepple/iceberg-intro-workshop/README.md

 ---

 ####  Insert some records with our SparkSQL CLI:
-  *  In this step we will load up some json records from a file created during setup.
+  *  In this step we will load up some JSON records from a file created during setup.
-  *  We will create a temporary view against this json file and then load the file with an INSERT statement.
+  *  We will create a temporary view against this JSON file and then load the file with an INSERT statement.
 ---

 ##### Create temporary view statement: